multiprocessio/react-benchmark-generator/README.md

 This script helps generate large files with custom React components for the purposes of benchmarking React/JavaScript tooling.

+It generates a random number of components with a random depth of children.
+You can customize the caps of the randomness by passing flags as demonstrated below.

 ## Run

 ```